Federated Automatic Differentiation: Federated Automatic Differentiation

 \section{Federated Automatic Differentiation}

 In order to consider \cref{question2}, we begin by specializing the derivatives we compute.
-In the following, we differentiate with respect to server-placed parameters\footnote{Our framework can be applied analogously to values that are constant across clients, but we restrict to server-placed values for simplicity of presentation.
-Note that we can encapsulate values that are constant across clients as the result of a call to \fedbroadcast.} In practice, this restriction is likely to be minimal.
+In the following, we differentiate with respect to server-placed parameters.\footnote{Our framework can be applied analogously to values that are constant across clients, but we restrict to server-placed values for simplicity of presentation.
+Note that we can model values that are constant across clients as the result of a call to \fedbroadcast.} In practice, this restriction is likely to be minimal.
 Server-placed parameters are the traditional entry point by which a modeler or algorithm designer may specify behavior of a federated computation.
-Moreover, in federated settings with transient clients (eg. cross-device FL), there may be little to no use to computing derivatives with respect to client-placed values.

-We illustrate our methods by considering a specific class of federated computations.
-While relatively simple, this class illustrates our core approach for differentiating through federated computations, and is expressive enough to encompass the widely-used \fedavg algorithm~\citep{mcmahan2017communication}.
+We illustrate our methods by considering a specific class of federated computations, though we note that \fad may be applied more generally.
+While relatively simple, this class illustrates our core approach for differentiating through federated computations.

 \begin{class} We assume that the server has some value, $x$, and each client $i$ has their local data $z_i$.
-Recall from \cref{sec:fed_comp} that we shorthand these by $x\SERVER$ and $z\CLIENTS$.
 We first consider federated computations of the form